 There’s a lot of information within the pellet heating industry to digest – especially when wood pellet home delivery by the pallet is involved.
 The purpose of this blog post is to cover some of the basics that are to be expected for your order.

 Equipment and Parking

-To see how a standard Value delivery works, watch our video of one here.
+To see how a standard Driveway delivery works, watch our video of one here.